How Old Is Your House? 11 Ways to Check Your Home’s Age

 According to Kaminsky, having a local agent is one of the best options for getting the property information you need, as they usually have access to the tax assessor documents and a title insurance company.

 “Your tax assessor records will show the year the home was built.
-To access tax records, it probably can be done online, but most local real estate agents have access to that information.
-And so you can call a local Realtor and they should be able to look it up for free.”
+To access tax records, it can probably be done online, but most local real estate agents have access to that information.
+And so you can call a local Realtor, and they should be able to look it up for free.”

 If you want a convenient option for finding a top local agent, HomeLight’s free Agent Match platform is a great way to search for the right person to help you with your home sale.